Fodor's Expert Review Llachon Peninsula

 One of the peninsulas that form the bay of Puno, Llachon juts out on the lake near Amantani and Taquile.
 The land is dry and barren with rows of pre-Inca terraces, and original ancient paths and trails, which are great for exploring.
 Locals are more than willing to guide visitors on a light trek to Cerro Auki Carus.
 Here a circular temple remains the sacred place for villagers to honor the Pachamama (Mother Earth).
 As the highest point on the peninsula, Cerro Auki Carus serves as an excellent viewpoint to admire the splendor of Lake Titicaca.
 You can venture out yourself from the port in Puno via water colectivo and then arrange a homestay once in Llachon, or for slightly more money, you can have a tour operator arrange the accommodations for you.
-By land back from Puno it's about 2–3 hours.
+By land back from Puno it's about two to three hours.
 Llachon is also a great place to kayak.
-Tour operator Explorandes has lots of kayak trips around here.
+Cusco-based Explorandes as well as Edgar Adventures offer kayak excursions around here.